 There is always much to do around the shop besides being a mechanic.
 We need help organizing the space, making signs, cleaning up, taking out the trash and recycling, triaging through bicycle parts, stripping bicycles for parts, etc. Show up at the Collective and ask the Minister on duty what needs to be done that day.

-An individual who has purchased a bike, build-a-bike package, or shop use for a day.
+An individual who supports and uses the Davis Bike Collective.
 We’re so glad you’ve found the Davis Bike Collective useful!